mkoeppel/Functional_Genomics/README.md

 As a factor, the Myocyte Enhancer Factor 2D (MEF2D) was examined.
 It is a transcription factor that is originally involved in the differentiation of muscle cells.
 However different mutations, usually involving some kind of translocation, cause it to act as an oncogene involved in the onset of different forms of leukemia.
 The cellular system used to examine the behaviour of this factor was the acute myeloid leukemia cell line OCI-AML3, as it has high mRNA levels and also clearly detectable protein-levels of this factor.

+Pre-processing that is not included: sequencing and fastq generation,
+demultiplexing: bcl2fastq (v2.17.1.14, Illumina)
+trimming: fastq-mcf (ea-utils 1.04.807) quality control: FastQC (v0.11.5).
+For gene expression
+alignement: STAR (2.5.3a)52 to the Gencode Homo sapiens genome (v26) and converted/sorted via samtools expression analysis: HTSeq-count python script (0.8.0)